opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 OpenToonz scenes (TNZ files) can be loaded as part of another scene as well, in such a case they are loaded as Sub-Xsheets (see  :ref:`Loading a Scene as a Sub-Xsheet <loading_a_scene_as_a_sub-xsheet>`  ).

-When you load levels using the standard OpenToonz file browser, you can set whether to automatically expose them in the Xsheet or not, by setting the **Expose Loaded Levels in Xsheet** option in the Preferences > Loading dialog.
-If activated, each level will be placed in a different column, starting from the first empty one.
-If deactivated, the loaded levels will be stored in the Scene Cast, from where they can be selectively exposed in Xsheet columns (see  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).
+When you load levels using the standard OpenToonz file browser, you can set whether to automatically expose them in the Xsheet/Timeline or not, by setting the **Expose Loaded Levels in Xsheet** option in the Preferences > Loading dialog.
+If activated, each level will be placed in a different column/layer, starting from the first empty one.
+If deactivated, the loaded levels will be stored in the Scene Cast, from where they can be selectively exposed in Xsheet columns or Timeline layers (see  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

-If you are loading one or several files located outside the default current project folders, you are prompted whether to Import them to the project database or to Load them from where they are.
-In the former case files will be copied to the appropriate project folder (PLI, TLV levels and palettes in the +drawings folder; raster images, clips and audio files in the +extras folder; palettes in the +palettes folder, etc.) and loaded with a relative path from this new location (see  :ref:`Managing Projects <managing_projects>`  ); in the latter case they will be loaded using an absolute path to their original location.
+If you are loading one or several files located outside the default current project folders, you are prompted whether to **Import** them to the project database or to **Load** them from where they are.
+In the former case files will be copied to the appropriate project folder (PLI, TLV levels and palettes in the +drawings folder; raster images, video clips and audio files in the +extras folder; palettes in the +palettes folder, etc.) and loaded with a relative path from this new location (see  :ref:`Managing Projects <managing_projects>`  ); in the latter case they will be loaded using an absolute path to their original location.

 If any of the files you want to import has the same name of a file already existing in the destination project folder, you will prompted whether to keep the existing file, overwrite it with the new one, or rename it by adding a suffix you can choose.
 In this way you can control if files you are importing have already been imported previously, or manage files that just share the same name.

-.. note:: It is heavily recomended to Import assets to the current project folders, as OpenToonz can ovewrite the files associated with levels exposed in the Xsheet/Timeline, each time the Save Level, Save All Levels, or Save All commands are invoked.
+.. note:: It is **heavily recomended** to **Import** assets to the current project folders, as OpenToonz can ovewrite the files associated with levels exposed in the Xsheet/Timeline, each time the **Save Level**, **Save All Levels**, or **Save All** commands are invoked.

-.. note:: Files loaded in a scene without importing can be imported later all at once by using the **Collect Assets** feature (see  :ref:`Collecting Assets <collecting_assets>`  ).
+.. note:: Files loaded in a scene without importing can be imported later all at once by using the **Collect Assets** command (see  :ref:`Collecting Assets <collecting_assets>`  ).

 .. note:: The OpenToonz file browser displays only the relevant files that can be loaded in OpenToonz.
 To check the full content of a folder you can use the **Show Folder Contents** option (see below).